-When crossing multiple Time Zones, the user field LOCATIONTIMEZONE should be used in both the Truck and Stop File, to display the Time Zone of the Truck's originating location (Truck File), and the Time Zone for the stop's location (Stop File).
+When crossing multiple Time Zones, the user field LOCATIONTIMEZONE should be set as a Stop & Truck User field and used in both the Truck and Stop File, to display the Time Zone of the Truck's originating location (Truck File), and the Time Zone for the stop's location (Stop File).
 When used, the adjusted Arrival Time for a stop location will appear in ARVTM_WITH_TZ, in the Stop Statistic Fields.

 Routes are created from the dispatcher's location in Dallas, TX (CST)

 The Truck originates from a Depot location in Portland, OR (PST)

 All Stop locations on the Route are either PST or MST locations.

 All the times displayed in the Route Book are reflected in PST, where the Truck originates.

 The Truck leaves the Depot in Portland, OR (PST) at 0600 hrs. and travels to a stop in Idaho (MST), 4 hours away.